 According to Census Bureau data, 75% of low-income families move above the federal poverty line within four years, but half the households slip back under within five years.
-The Family Independence Initiative is a national organization that addresses this challenge using their UpTogether technology platform to make cash transfers to families within small groups that helps leverage social capital.
-We partnered with FII to expand their work into San Antonio.
-Today, FII is supported by the City of San Antonio and a range of local funders, including Methodist Health Ministries and the San Antonio Area Foundation, in addition to support from Google.org.
+UpTogether is championing a nationwide movement where every person is recognized for their strengths and contributions and have what they need to thrive.
+We partnered with UpTogether to expand their work into San Antonio.
+Today, UpTogether is supported by the City of San Antonio and a range of local funders, including Methodist Health Ministries and the San Antonio Area Foundation, in addition to support from Google.org.

 According to the National Institute of Mental Health, 53% of people struggling with anxiety, depression, and other issues associated with mental wellness will reach out to a pastor for help rather than to a psychiatrist or a doctor.
-Our first effort partnered with the Meadows Foundation to explore the role of faith-based organizations in mental health in San Antonio.
+We have prepared two reports on this topic and have partnered with Pathways to Hope, which continues to do good work in this area.
+Our first report partnered with the Meadows Foundation to explore the role of faith-based organizations in mental health in San Antonio.
 Then, in the fall of 2018, the Foundation partnered with 13 San Antonio-area Christian congregations and a research team at the University of Texas-San Antonio to study how churches respond to members of their congregations who might be experiencing mental health problems.